guowilling/SRPictureBrowser/README.md

 }
 [SRPictureBrowser sr_showPictureBrowserWithModels:imageBrowserModels currentIndex:tapedImageView.tag delegate:self];
 ````

-See the demo for more information.
+See the demo for more contents.